miguch/lftpy/command-doc.md

 create a client-server application connection

 2. client->server: `lLIST`
-server will returns the list of files on server as a JSON formatted string
+server will returns the list of files on server as a JSON formatted array string

 3. client->server: `lGET filename`
 request a file from server